fbpx

 Ashkelon’s Dead Babies (Archaeology Magazine) A fascinating article from 1997, reporting on the startling find of nearly 100 infant skeletons in the sewer beneath a Roman/Byzantine bathhouse and considering the possible explanations.

-Story of Philistines Could Be Reshaped by Ancient Cemetery (NY Times) A 2016 press release about this excavation.
+Story of Philistines Could Be Reshaped by Ancient Cemetery (New York Times) A 2016 press release about this excavation.

 Ancient DNA Sheds New Light on the Biblical Philistines (Smithsonian) This discussion of the DNA evidence surrounding the Philistines gives a further perspective on the implications of the cemetery excavation.